 Environmental conditions such as air conditioning, air pollution, heating and wind all increase tear evaporation.
 Concentrated activities such as reading, watching TV and staring at a computer screen decrease the blink rate which adds to the problem.
 To reduce the environmental effects of dry eye we recommend that every 20 minutes you look away from your screen and if possible look out the window at the furthest object.
 Also ensure you are not sat in a confined space all day with the heating on high or the air conditioning constantly on.
 It is important that you get fresh air by opening a window of going outside to give our eyes a break from these environmental conditions.

 Sometimes increased tear evaporation is a result of malfunctioning meibomian glands in the eyelid margins.
 Certain medical conditions increase the likelihood of dry eyes e.g. autoimmune diseases, rheumatoid arthritis, thyroid conditions and diabetes.
-It is well recognised that the average GP is inexperienced in the treatment of dry eyes – their only answer usually being the basic hypromellose eye drops.
-There are numerous better preparations available.

 This is why we now offer specialist advice at our Dry Eye Clinics – click for more details.

 At last!
 There is no need to trial and error a sequence of products to find the right one for a patient.
 We can now select just one all our patients who suffer with dry eyes.